arduino/help-center-content/content/Software and Downloads/IDE Settings/Error-Could-not-create-the-Java-Virtual-Machine-Windows.md

 ## Run `arduino_debug.exe` and check environmental variables

+If the `_JAVA_OPTIONS` environmental variable has been set, it can interfer with Arduino IDE.
+You can check this by running `arduino_debug.exe`:

 1. Open the Arduino IDE application folder, located in `C:\Program Files (x86)\Arduino` by default.

 2. Launch `arduino_debug.exe` and observe the output.

-If the `_JAVA_OPTIONS` environmental variable has been set, it can interfer with Arduino IDE.
-You can check this by running `arduino_debug.exe`, which will notify you:
+If the `_JAVA_OPTIONS` has been set, you will get an output like this:

 ```
 Picked up _JAVA_OPTIONS: -Xmx2G
 Error occured during initialization of VM
-Could not reserve enouch space for object heap
+Could not reserve enough space for object heap
 ```

-If the `-Xmx` option is set, you have two options:

-**Temporary fix:**
+In this case, consider editing or removing it:

 > **Note:** Since changing or removing environment variables can affect other applications on your computer, it's recommended to save the value incase you want to restore it later.